FancyDucc/3D-Particle-System/docs/properties/light.md

 # Light Properties

-The 3D Particle Emitter system allows you to control how particles interact with light in your game environment.
+The system allows you to control how particles interact with light in your game environment.
 This has influencing particles with light sources and managing how particles emit light themselves.

 !!! warning "Light Influence Properties are still in development"

     You may experience flickering, shadow casting issues, or other visual problems when using light properties.
 If these happen, maybeee consider turning off shadows or reducing the number of active lights to minimize the impact.
     Most of the flickering and issues happen with shadows in general.

+---

 ## **LightInfluenceEnabled**